Water & Tribes in the Colorado River Basin Leadership Team Members

 John Weisheit was raised in California and Arizona by parents who love the Colorado River and its tributaries.
 John has been a professional river guide since 1980.
 He lives in Moab, Utah with his wife Susette DeCoster.
 From 1993 to 2005 John was the editor of The Confluence: The Journal of Colorado Plateau River Guides.
 In 1996, John and Susette completed a 110-day river trip that started below Flaming Gorge Dam on the Green River and ended at Pearce’s Ferry at Lake Mead.
 John co-founded Living Rivers in 2000 and Colorado Riverkeepers in 2002.
 The mission of the organizations is to promote river restoration through mobilization.
 By articulating conservation and alternative management strategies to the public, the organizations seek to revive the natural habitat and spirit of rivers by undoing the extensive damage done by dams, diversions, and pollution on the Colorado Plateau.
 John co-wrote Cataract Canyon: A Human and Environmental History of the Rivers (University of Utah 2004).
 The authors used repeat photography to enhance a narrative about the physical and biological changes that have occurred in the Canyonlands of the Colorado Plateau since the 1871 expedition of John Wesley Powell.

-Mike Wight is the Director of Conservation Legacy’s Southwest Conservation Corps (SCC) Ancestral Lands Program.
-Mike has worked with SCC for 9 years, previously in the position of River Restoration Director where he helped to develop and sustain collaborative watershed-length habitat restoration partnerships in the Colorado River Basin, with a focus on the Dolores, Escalante, Verde and Gila rivers.
-Currently Mike works with 11 native staff and 5 “in-community” offices in Zuni, Acoma, Navajo, Hopi and Albuquerque.
-The Ancestral Lands program engages more than 300 native youth and young adults each year in restoration, recreation, preservation, and conservation projects with a crew and intern-based workforce and economic development model.
-The program requires collaboration with federal agencies, tribes, foundations and grantors.
-Beyond program development across the southwest, mikes has served on the Board of River Management Society, River Restoration Adventures for Tomorrow, Nederland Parks and Recreation Open Space.
+Mike Wight is the Restoration and Trails Program Officer with the Catena Foundation.
+Mike previously served as the Director of Conservation Legacy’s Southwest Conservation Corps (SCC) Ancestral Lands Program from 2016-2019 where he worked with 11 native staff to develop and support 5 “in-community” offices in Zuni, Acoma, Navajo, Hopi, and Albuquerque.
+The Ancestral Lands program engages more than 300 native youth and young adults each year in restoration, recreation, preservation, and conservation projects with a crew and intern based workforce and economic development model.
+Before working with Ancestral Lands, Mike was in the position of SCC’s River Restoration Director for 6 years where he helped to develop and sustain collaborative, watershed-length, habitat restoration partnerships in the Colorado River Basin, with a focus on the Dolores, Escalante, Verde and Gila rivers.
+Both positions required collaboration with federal agencies, tribes, foundations and grantors.
+Mikes previous work experience included working as a river instructor with Outward Bound, Academic Director of an alternative High School, and building trails/firefighting with USFS in Arizona.
+Beyond program development across the southwest, Mikes has served on the Board of River Management Society, River Restoration Adventures for Tomorrow, Nederland Parks and Recreation Open Space.
+Between work, Mike can (not) be found in the mountains or on the rivers of the Southwest with his wife Julie and daughter Summer.